thingsdb/ThingsDocs/v0/content/procedures-api/_index.md

 });
 ```

-Once a procedure is created, it can be used by using the [run](./run) function or by performing a `RUN` request.
-See the [connect](../connect) section and then one of the connection functions on how to make a *run* request, or look at the [socket run example](../connect/socket/run) for a low-level example.
+Once a procedure is created, it can be easily used via a [run](./run) function in one of the native ThingsDB clients available (see the example below) or by performing a `RUN` request using the HTTP API (see [connect](../connect/http-api/#run-request) section).
+For a more low-level example view the [socket run example](../connect/socket/run).

 > Here is a complete working example where we use the Python client to call our procedure.